panicmechanic/ZMD/Readme.md

 #Done:

+- Added shift_run
 - Lerping updated, Only accepts a range of a single color at the moment, rather than two colors.
 Could be neater.
-- Added wall/foor char lerp
+- Added wall/foor character foreground lerp
 - Fixed monster color flash tiles outside fov by removing object.clear() call in main loop after display_dmg
-- Added lerp to wall and floor color on init
+- Added background color lerp to wall and floor color on init
 - Implemented flicker
 - Added perlin noise to floor with non_working flicker
 - Fixed monster pathfinding by setting current tile to blocked after moved